cdalba/MyxoSSU/README.md

 MyxoSSU can be used to help researchers accurately annotate myxomycetes down to the species level.

-# Included in this Repository are the MyxoSSU database, and the computer codes and other data generated
+### Included in this repository are the MyxoSSU database, and the computer codes and other data generated during the study

 ### ©2022 C.D Alba & S.U.
 Fahrenbach